dwipalshrirao/food-delivery-ecommerce-website/README.md

   * anonymus user can add items to cart without login.

-  I am not very good at desing UI so i got some code from [codersgyan github account](https://github.com/codersgyan/Responsive-restaurant-website)
+  I am not very good at desing UI so i got some HTMl and css code from [codersgyan github account](https://github.com/codersgyan/Responsive-restaurant-website)
   ##### Run the following commands to get started your project:

   1. download project